Seven pictures from the archive sent off to the 2026 Comedy Wildlife Photography Awards.

 Paul Joynson-Hicks and Tom Sullam started the Comedy Wildlife Photography Awards in Tanzania in 2015, with a very simple premise: wildlife doing something funny.
 The gallery of past finalists goes up online every year, entries are free, and part of the contest’s revenue goes to the Whitley Fund for Nature.
 The 2026 round is open until 30 June.

 A few weeks ago I was going back through years of old pictures for a university submission and came across a bunch of silly animal snapshots I had forgotten about.
-I actually really like taking photos of animals, they just usually sit on the hard drive doing nothing.
+I like taking pictures, especially of silly animals (who doesn’t), they just usually sit on the hard drive doing nothing.
 Finishing that more serious submission somehow gave me a small push to think the silly ones were worth sending in somewhere.
 I remembered the Comedy Wildlife Awards had a round open, checked the deadline, and sent seven in.

 The entries